 Every day of the year there is work taking place to protect and enhance the sport of model flying by the BMFA, much of it done by “head office” but also a great deal of work is carried out by the network of willing and dedicated volunteers who make up a significant proportion of the 36,000 members.

 Perhaps one of the BMFA’s greatest failings has been the lack of “trumpet blowing” regarding the various achievements over the years, and whilst most of the information has been publicised, perhaps a more “in your face” approach is required.

 There is no doubt that historically speaking, without the BMFA (and remember the BMFA is it’s members) model flying as we enjoy it today would not exist, or at the very least would be a very different and restricted sport indeed.

-Below are just a few historical BMFA achievements that have shaped model flying as we know it, along with some, more recent situations where we have assisted clubs and members.
+Below are just a few historical BMFA achievements that have shaped model aircraft and drone flying as we know it, along with some, more recent situations where we have assisted clubs and members.

 Did you know?

 - In 1991 the BMFA lobbied against CAA proposals to restrict all model aircraft to 400ft altitude and a maximum weight of 2Kg.

 - Following these negotiations BMFA were delegated the power of self regulation by the CAA.

 - The BMFA has negotiated with DEFRA and the Rural Payments Agency to strengthen the position of model flying clubs in relation to farm subsidy payments.